King Philip schools, Hockomock Area YMCA summer lunch program in high demand

 “In these challenging times, our YMCA has been there for our community providing an important safety net for so many kids and families,” said Ed Hurley, president of the Hockomock Area YMCA.
 “I’m so proud of the work our Y has done with the support of our community partners to provide emergency support focused on the needs of those facing food insecurity.”

-For more information about the program, as well as food distribution at the Y locations, visit www.hockymca.org/food-access.
+For more information about the summer lunch program as well as food distribution at the Y locations, visit www.hockymca.org/food-access.